 - According to Nimdzi Insights, the industry was projected to grow by 2.5% in 2020 to an estimated $55 billion globally.
 At a time when many sectors are facing significant economic contraction, this is a potent indicator of the value of the translation industry.

 With such an important role to play in both good times and bad, it is no surprise that translation and localization services remain a top priority for many growing businesses.

 Venture capital funding may be high, but it is not unlimited.
 Startups who wish to achieve greater market penetration cannot afford to do so without translating their content.

-Fortune 500 companies who increased their translation budgets were 1.5 times more likely to report an increase in revenue than other companies who did not.
+Fortune 500 companies that increased their translation budgets were 1.5 times more likely to report an increase in revenue than other companies that did not.

 A company hoping to expand out of the English-speaking market should translate into a few other languages to attract international customers and increase the ROI of the VC dollars.